 Can a child with ADHD lead a normal life?

 can a child with adhd lead a normal life

-If your child has recently been diagnosed with ADHD (Attention Deficit Hyperactivity Disorder), your mind might be immediately jumping ahead and wondering what this could mean for their life in the future.
+In the UK, around 3-5% of children are affected by ADHD (Attention Deficit Hyperactivity Disorder).
+If your child has recently been diagnosed with ADHD, your mind might be immediately jumping ahead and wondering what this could mean for their life in the future.
 Our agony aunt, Mary Fenwick offers her advice to one woman who asks: can a child with ADHD lead a normal life?

+Can a child with ADHD lead a normal life?